DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ```

 For the template we are going to use very generic names and story.
 Make sure to be more creative for your own.\
 The first thing we said we would need is to keep track of values for two players.
-Pretty simply I will make a variable for each player.\
+Pretty simply, we will make a variable for each player.\
 Now it is important where we put those variables.
 We want to keep these vars throughout this script and not "re-instantiate" (think of that as resetting).
 Remembering what we talked about during the [scope](./4%20Logic.md#scope) section of the last [lesson](./4%20Logic.md) we said that if a scope ends, such as the end of a function or `if` statement, any variables within it are deleted.\
 To prevent this let's declare these variables at the top of the class like so :